ahsan90/booking_system_mern/readme.md

 ->React Frontend library along with react-router-dom for Frontend Development

-->@Redux/Toolkit for application state management
+->Redux Toolkit for application state management

 ->Bunnch of other npm packages as required